-Furthermore, ActiveCampaign states that digital ad spending is currently increasing at a rate of approximately 2% per year.
+Furthermore, research states that digital ad spending is currently increasing at a rate of approximately 2% per year.
 The estimated spend in 2022 is $441 billion for digital ad spending worldwide.
 This highlights that Google Ads is only going to continue to grow and become more competitive than ever.

 Google Ads Pros

 Commercial Intent: The biggest advantage Google ads has over Facebook is user intent.
 Most consumers using the search engine are actively looking for products or services and are often in a buying state of mind.
-Using the broad, phrase, or exact match keyword types can help find users looking to purchase your products or services more easily depending on their search query.

 Highly Measurable Analytics: Google houses a comprehensive analytics suite which provides a clear picture of revenue driving metrics such as cost per conversions.
 Using this data, you can easily identify weaknesses in your strategy and manipulate campaign variables to achieve desired marketing KPI’s.

 Granular Targeting & Mobile: Google offers a plethora of granular targeting options such as location, device, time of day and day of the week.
 This allows for tighter control of campaigns and enables marketers to deploy advanced PPC strategies such as channelling budgets into higher converting times of the day.
 It also caters for the mobile centric buying habits of today’s consumer which allows marketers to develop custom targeting and bidding strategies for the mobile experience.